BEINg Me

 From November 2022- February 2023, we piloted two successful clubs, thanks to one-off funding from Bristol, North Somerset and South Gloucestershire NHS Integrated Care Board.

 Following this, we received continuation funding from NHS for our South Gloucestershire club, and new funding from The Barnwood Trust for ‘short breaks’ provision in Cheltenham.
 The purpose of the Barnwood funding is to ensure that parents and carers receive opportunities to take breaks away from their caring responsibilities, in order to recharge their batteries for their physical and mental wellbeing.
+We’re thrilled we’ve been recomissioned by The Barnwood Trust and will continue to be delivering Being Me in Cheltenham from April 2025 - March 2027.

 Participants do not need a formal autism diagnosis to attend our clubs.
 They are run by neurodivergent adult facilitators, assistants and volunteers.
 Our facilitators are professional artists whose practices include writing, music, theatre and circus.